Biologists' fears confirmed on the lower Colorado River

 There are a variety of solutions, but many will require significant changes to infrastructure.

-In the meantime, National Park Service, U.S. Geological Survey and Arizona Fish and Game are moving quickly to try to contain the issue.
+In the meantime, National Park Service, U.S. Geological Survey and Arizona Game and Fish are moving quickly to try to contain the issue.
 During an emergency meeting, they decided to increase their monitoring efforts in other shallow areas and block off the entire backwater where the smallmouth bass were found so they can’t swim out into the river.

 “Unfortunately, the only block nets we have are pretty large mesh, so it will not stop these smaller fish from going through, but it will keep the adults from going back out,” Arnold said, noting it’s the best they can do with available resources.